Klira Class API Reference

 Klira.get()

-Static method to get the initialized Klira AI client instance.
+Static method to get the initialized Klira client instance.

 @staticmethoddef get() -> ClientReturns